 For more information on AIYA ACT’s upcoming events, be sure to follow us on our social media sites!

 Feel free to also email us at email@example.com if you have any questions or enquiries.

 Sophie is a Law/Asia Pacific Studies student at The Australian National University.
-She spent the first half of 2015 studying in Indonesia at UNPAR, Bandung, and is passionate about promoting the Australia-Indonesia relationship.
-As well as AIYA, Sophie believes this relationship can be improved by the ‘food diplomacy’ seen on her Instagram account (@thelonelybule).
+She spent the first half of 2015 studying in Indonesia at UNPAR, Bandung, and will return to Indonesia in mid-2017 for the Australia Indonesia Centre’s ‘Young Researchers’ Program.
+Sophie is passionate about promoting the Australia-Indonesia relationship, particularly through the avenue of ‘food diplomacy’ as seen on her Instagram account, @thelonelybule.